Gizele Thakral

-Gizele Thakral (born 4 September 1992) is an Indian model, actress and entrepreneur known for her participation in the reality television show Bigg Boss season 9 (2015) and her roles in Bollywood films.
+Gizele Thakral (born 4 September 1992) is an Indian model, actress and entrepreneur known for her participation in the reality television show Bigg Boss season 7 (2025) and her roles in Bollywood films.
 She made her acting debut in the comedy film Kyaa Kool Hain Hum 3 (2016) as Meri Lee and has also appeared in Mastizaade (2016) as Titli Boobna and The Great Indian Casino (2019).
 She won the title of Miss Rajasthan in her teenage.
+She came back to the limelight on television again in Bigg Boss (Malayalam TV series) season 7 (2025) and Comedy Cooks (2026) reality shows in the Malayalam television industry.

 Early life

 Gizele Thakral was born on 4 September 1996 in Sri Ganganagar, Rajasthan, India to a Malayali mother and a Punjabi father, and grew up in Punjab.
 She also spent a part of her life in Dubai, UAE.

 She began her modeling career at age 14, participating in the Gladrags Model Hunt, where she reached the top five finalists and won titles such as Miss Best Body and Miss Potential.
 She later won the Miss Rajasthan title as a teenager.